Ahh, that feeling at the end of a relaxing yoga session.

 - You are not a soul, you are not a mind, you are not a body.
 You are the controller of all three. —Yogi Harbhajan Singh

-Priya Patel of The Intention Table not only teaches the physical practice of yoga — she also teaches the philosophy of it.
+Priya Patel is the owner of a yoga studio, The Intention Table.
+She teaches the physical practice of yoga and the philosophy of it.
 She closes out her classes with an old Apache blessing, which seems to go hand-in-hand with savasana.

 - May the sun bring you new energy by day, may the moon softly restore you by night, may the rain wash away your worries, may the breeze blow new strength in your being, may you walk gently through the world and know it’s beauty for all the days of your life. —Apache Blessing